How to Become A Freight Broker in 7 Simple Steps [Updated 2021]

 There are countless load boards out there that’s why I collected my top 5 load boards in an article below.

-As you can see, to become a freight broker startup you really don’t need much technology other than an internet load board or two.
+As you can see, to become a broker you really don’t need much technology other than an internet load board or two.

 But as you begin to ramp up your sales efforts and move more freight, you are definitely going to want to embrace technology.